Robrowno/guess-the-number/README.md

 - Target Audience: A user who will want to play a command-line interface game, who will take inspiration from this to make their own Python-based game or just casually try out a new type of simple game.

 - The user can expect the following:
-  - An completely intuitive game with easy to comprehend instructions/rules
+  - A completely intuitive game with easy to comprehend instructions/rules
   - A completely command-line-interface based game
   - No time limits.
 This game is to be enjoyed at the user's own pace.
   - Playable across all devices.